aptech/docs/docs/plotsetxticinterval.rst

     myPlot = plotGetDefaults("xy");

     // Draw the first X-tick label at July 2017
-    // Draw a new X-tick label every 3 label_units,
+    // Draw a new X-tick label every 3 months plotSetXTicInterval(&myPlot, 3, "months", "2017-07");

-    // which is 'months' in this case plotSetXTicInterval(&myPlot, 3, 201707);
+    // Create a time series plot of the data

-    label_unit = "months";
+    // using a formula string

-    // Create a time series plot of the data. plotTS(myPlot, date_vec, label_unit, closing_price);
+    plotXY(myPlot, data, "Adj Close ~ Date");

 .. figure:: _static/images/psxti3.png
     :scale: 50%